Foundry Operating Thesis

 Larger businesses contain more workflow volume, more data, and greater embedded inefficiency.
 As a result, the same system produces disproportionately greater gains when deployed at scale.
 Each successive acquisition increases both the size of the platform and the effectiveness of the system applied to it.

 The system improves with each deployment, becoming more capable, more reusable, and faster to implement.
 This creates a compounding effect and the result is a non-linear scaling dynamic.
-Within a small number of transactions, the holdco transitions to enterprise-scale deals, this progression can allow us to reach approximately £5B in enterprise value within five years.
+Within a small number of transactions, the holdco can transition from initial deployments into enterprise-scale deals.

 Workflow primitives and business archetypes